naturalprogrammer/spring-lemon/README.md

 > Minimize your development cost with our intensive consulting/training on Spring — [click here](https://www.naturalprogrammer.com/) for details.

-When developing **real-world** Spring REST services for JavaScript web applications, mobile clients or any consumer, you face many challenges, such as
+When developing **real-world** Spring REST APIs and microservices, you'd face many challenges like

 1. How to make the API truly _stateless_, using token authentication, session sliding etc.
 1. How to configure Spring Security to suit API development, e.g. returning _200_ or _401_ responses on login, configuring _CORS_, _JSON vulnerability protection_, etc.